idoCo10/Auto_WiFi_hack/README.md

 # Auto WiFi Password Hack Script

 This script is designed to crack WiFi passwords by capturing the EAPOL handshake and then using the **rockyou** wordlist and **hashcat** for brute-forcing.
 If a GPU is available, it utilizes it for faster cracking.

-Start the script connecting to internet in order to download the required dependencies.
+Make sure you're connected to the internet before running the script to download the required dependencies.

 ## Features
 - Automatically installs all dependencies.